 Even before getting money into a worker's hands companies struggle to run payroll.
 Calculating hours, overtime, deductions, reimbursements and tax obligations is complex enough.
-That's why across all verticals companies use a 3rd party payroll provider to manage the payment of their workers.
-The issue still remains — what's the most efficient way to get money into the hands of a worker?
+That's why, across all verticals, companies use a 3rd party payroll provider to manage the payment of their workers.
+The issue still remains — what's the most efficient way to get money into the hands of workers?

 The story makes enough logical sense: the first company to ever leverage what we know today as direct deposit (instead of checks or cash) was the United States Air Force in 1974